Golf’s Leading Luxury Apparel Brands

 Peter Millar

 Say what you will about Nantucket Red — people tend to feel strongly one way or the other about the recognizable color — but out on the golf course, it’s a welcome sight.
-Many of the best luxury golf clothing brands specialize in bold, eye-catching polos, but the vast majority of golf pants on the market are stuck in boring, neutral colors.
+Many of the best luxury golf clothing brands in the country specialize in bold, eye-catching polos, but the vast majority of golf pants on the market are stuck in boring, neutral colors and classic fits.
 Peter Millar bucks that trend.
-The North Carolina-based company makes a dozen styles of golf pants in a broad spectrum of colors, led by the eb66 Performance Five-Pocket Pant, which is available in 17 hues, including coastal-inspired colors such as Willow Mist, Evening Tide, Primrose, and…yes…Cape Red.
+The North Carolina-based company makes a dozen styles of golf pants in a broad spectrum of colors, led by the eb66 Performance Five-Pocket Pants, which is available in 17 hues, including coastal-inspired colors such as Willow Mist, Evening Tide, Primrose, and…yes…Cape Red.

 The company dates back to 2001 with the production of a single cashmere sweater.
-Today, Peter Millar encompasses performance sportswear, seasonal resort apparel, tailored clothing, and sartorial accessories.
+Today, the brand encompasses high-quality performance sportswear, seasonal resort apparel, tailored clothing, and sartorial accessories.
 However, the articles that are most representative of the brand are those that connect back to its roots: quarter-zip sweaters made from a variety of high-tech synthetic fabrics and luxurious materials.
+It’s undeniable that Peter Millar is one of the best golf clothing brands in the world; it partners with many of the most prestigious country clubs to make their clothing.

 PXG

-Many of the pieces within PXG’s apparel collections are made from sustainable, recycled materials and, in some cases, impressively respond to the elements while maintaining sleek forms.
+Many of the pieces within PXG’s apparel collections use sustainable, recycled materials and, in some cases, impressively respond to the elements while maintaining sleek forms.
 Take the brand’s hybrid knit collar tab pullover.
 The crewneck sweater features sleeves fashioned from high-stretch fabric, and its overall construction of synthetic materials makes it thin and lightweight but remarkably warm — exactly what golfers are looking for when cool-weather rounds are on the schedule.
-Similarly, the brand’s new BP Hybrid Polo is made from quick-drying material featuring breathable fabric with a mesh back that offers UPF 50+ protection from the sun.
-PXG also regularly uses sustainably sourced cashmere for pieces that can seamlessly transition on and off the course, making it one of the best luxury golf clothing brands out there.
+Similarly, the brand’s new BP Hybrid Polo uses quick-drying material featuring lightweight fabric with a mesh back that offers UPF 50+ protection from the sun.
+PXG also regularly uses sustainably sourced cashmere for pieces that can seamlessly transition on and off the course, making it one of the best luxury golf clothing brands in the country.

 G/Fore

 You can sometimes learn a lot about a brand by how it chooses to describe itself.
-G/Fore, a Southern California golf fashion company, categorizes its wares as “disruptive luxury” and aims to honor the rich tradition of the sport while injecting a bit more fun and a touch of added flair.
-That mission statement is best conveyed through the brand’s Gallivanter golf shoe — a classic style that discreetly showcases an edgy side through a skull-and-crossbones motif on the sole.
-Other G/Fore shoe styles embrace the casual sneaker trend.
-But the Gallivanter leads the charge — a point driven home by the fact that a handful of noteworthy PGA Tour players, including Phil Mickelson, have made them a regular component of their wardrobes over the years.
+G/Fore, a Southern California golf accessories and fashion company, categorizes its wares as “disruptive luxury” and pays homage to the rich tradition of the sport while injecting a bit more fun and a touch of added flair.
+The brand conveys that mission statement through its Gallivanter golf shoe — a sophisticated, dress shoe-inspired style that discreetly showcases an edgy side through a skull-and-crossbones motif on the sole.
+Other G/Fore shoe styles embrace the casual sneaker trend, but the Gallivanter leads the charge — a point driven home by the fact that a handful of noteworthy PGA Tour players, including Phil Mickelson, have made them a regular component of their wardrobes over the years.

 Surprisingly, the G/Fore brand was originally just a collection of retro-inspired, solid-color golf gloves.
-Today, beyond the aforementioned shoes, the brand produces golf apparel in every category, with many pieces embracing an avant-garde style.
+Today, beyond the aforementioned shoes, the brand produces top-notch golf apparel in every category like polos and pants, along with other golf accessories such as shoes, with many pieces embracing an avant-garde style.
 This mix of fashion and functionality makes it one of the best luxury golf clothing brands for stylish golfers.

 johnnie-O